MRNaqvi/Repeatability-Data-Set/README.md

 # Data Analysis and Validation

-This section outlines the process for analyzing and validating the NED-2 repeatability dataset.
+This script outlines the process for analyzing and validating the NED-2 repeatability dataset.

 This script is designed to evaluate the repeatability of a robotic system by executing a series of movements to a defined reference pose and measuring the deviation from this pose over multiple repetitions.
 The key steps include: